-Bookman (2008) regard Sutherland's definition as too restrictive and suggest that white-collar crime is an illegal act committed by nonphysical means and by concealment or guile, to obtain money or property, to avoid payment or loss of money or property, or to obtain business or personal advantage.
+Bookman^v regard Sutherland's definition as too restrictive and suggest that white-collar crime is an illegal act committed by nonphysical means and by concealment or guile, to obtain money or property, to avoid payment or loss of money or property, or to obtain business or personal advantage.
 Furthermore, scholars have attempted to separate white-collar crime into two types: occupational and corporate.
 Largely individuals or small groups in connection with their jobs commit occupational crime.
 It includes embezzling from an employer, theft of merchandise, income tax evasion, and manipulation of sales, fraud, and violations in the sale of securities.
-Corporate crime, on the other hand, is enacted by collectivities or aggregates of discrete individuals.
+Corporate crime, on the other hand, is committed by collectivities or aggregates of discrete individuals.

-Pickett and Pickett (2002) use the terms financial crime, white-collar crime, and fraud interchangeably.
+Pickett and Pickett^{vi} use the terms financial crime, white-collar crime, and fraud interchangeably.
 They define white-collar crime as the use of deception for illegal gain, normally involving breach of trust, and some concealment of the true nature of the activities.
 White-collar crime is often defined as crime against property, involving the unlawful conversion of property belonging to another to one's own personal use and benefit.
 Financial crime is profit-driven crime to gain access to and control over property that belonged to someone else.

-Bucy et al. (2008) argue that white-collar crime refers to non-violent, businessrelated violations of state and/or federal criminal statues, and they make a distinction between "leaders" and "followers" in white-collar crime.
+Bucy et al. vii argue that white-collar crime refers to non-violent, business-related violations of state and/or federal criminal statues, and they make a distinction between "leaders" and "followers" in white-collar crime.

 White-collar crime can be defined in terms of the offense, the offender or both.
 If white-collar crime is defined in terms of the offense, it means crime against property for personal or organizational gain.
-It is a property crime committed by non-physical means and by concealment or deception (Benson and Simpson, 2009).
+It is a property crime committed by non-physical means and by concealment or deception.
 If white-collar crime is defined in terms of the offender, it means crime committed by upper class members of society for personal or organizational gain.
-It is individuals who are wealthy, highly educated, and socially connected, and they are typically employed by and in legitimate organizations (Hansen, 2009).
+It is individuals who are wealthy, highly educated, and socially connected, and they are typically employed by legitimate organizations.

-Characteristics of White-collar Crime
+Characteristics of white-collar crime

-White-collar crime is a broad concept that covers all illegal behavior that takes advantage of positions of professional authority and power as well as opportunity structures available within business for personal and corporate gain (Kempa, 2010: 252):
+White-collar crime is a broad concept that covers all illegal behavior that takes advantage of positions of professional authority and power as well as opportunity structures available within business for personal and corporate gain viii: